Dr. Carl Sayer

 Lucia Lecioni: Recent responses of Scottish Lochs to eutrophication, climate change and lake restoration inferred from palaeolimnology (2014-present)

-Hannah Robson: Causes of decline in the common scoter inferred from palaeoecology (2013-present)
+Hannah Robson: Causes of decline in the common scoter: Evidence from palaeoecology (2013-present)

 Emily Alderton: “Ghost ponds”: resurrecting lost ponds and species to assist aquatic biodiversity conservation (2012-present)

 Helen Greaves: Assessing the value of pond management for biodiversity conservation (2011-present)